-Easy to make healthy potato soup recipe on the stovetop.
+Easy to make healthy potato soup, made on the stovetop.
 You won’t believe this creamy soup doesn’t need any milk or cheese!
-Get ready to make the best potato soup ever!
-Only 300 calories, vegetarian option available in recipe.

 - 8 potatoes – this is about 2 pounds potatoes

 - 7 cups chicken broth – you can also substitute vegetable broth for a vegetarian soup

 - can of cream of mushroom soup (optional)

 I love this healthy potato soup for lots of reasons, but here’s the big one.
 Are you ready, because it might change your life?

 This soup is extra creamy, but there’s no cheese in it!
 Can you believe it?

 Years ago I realized that you can make creamy soup with just vegetables and broth – you don’t need much more!

 Lots of creamy potato soups are packed with calories, but trust me this soup doesn’t lack taste at all!
 This low calorie soup punches so much flavor without all the extra fat.
 There is only 304 calories per serving for this soup.

 This soup calls for lots of vegetables!
 You’ll need potatoes, an onion and carrots.
 And to make it even easier, you don’t even need to peel the potatoes!